DWU CONSULTING — AI RESEARCH

 Definition: The percentage of flights that arrived at the gate less than 15 minutes after the scheduled arrival time.
 A flight that arrived exactly on time or up to 14 minutes late is counted as "on-time."

-Interpretation Issues: The 15-minute threshold is arbitrary and does not reflect the cost of delays to passengers.
-A 1-minute delay and a 14-minute delay are both counted as "on-time," obscuring variation in actual passenger experience.
+Interpretation Issues: The 15-minute threshold is set by DOT regulation and does not reflect the cost of delays to passengers.
+A 1-minute delay and a 14-minute delay are both counted as "on-time," grouping 1-14 minute delays together and obscuring variation in actual passenger experience.
 For detailed delay analysis, consumers should consult BTS's more detailed "Airline Delays" database, which provides minute-level delay data by carrier and airport.

 Flight Cancellation Rate